 Make It! is a monthly drop-in, family-friendly, hands on art-making activity for all.
 Each month features a different activity inspired by objects in the Museum’s collection or current exhibitions and collaborations with different local artists to create activities that introduce participants to new materials, perspectives and ways of connecting.
-Make It! is free and is part of #PhxArtFamily and #FreeAfterThree (each Wednesday, general admission is free from 3pm-9pm).
+Make It! is free and part of #PhxArtFamily and #FreeAfterThree (each Wednesday, general admission is free from 3pm-9pm).

 May is all about texture!
 Gather inspiration from Mathias Goeritz’ Mensaje (Message), 1979, and create your own composition with artist Julie Peters using foil and textured surfaces from everyday objects.